 I also got a white front bumper and the bottom air dam that finishes it.
 That will fix the worst goober on the right front corner.

 This !
 Wonder what they hit.. ?
-The left fender will fix this…
+The right side fender and the front bumper cover will fix this…

 It’s the one on the right..
 Yes I have three.
 Yes the oldest one has the least Kms.
 But those two will be gone soon.
 So time for an upgrade for me.
 A bit newer and a whole lot more fancier.
+Like one grill away from being a Cadillac, but without the expensive parts !
 Now for some Avalanche history..
 The last year Chev made Avalanche’s was 2013.
 This one is a 2009, and there is only a few changes in those last years.
 New this one would have sold for big bucks… on the plus side of 50 thousand.
 The LTZ model is top of the line, and the only two things missing from this one is Nav and the rear camera.
-So it’s definitely what you call “loaded”.
+So it’s definitely what you call “loaded”. ( I’m adding those)

 Hard to tell but this is the pearl white paint.
 Which is classier than just white.
 From the factory it would have 20 inch chrome wheels , But these are new after market 20 ” “Worx” rims and new Michelin winter tires.
 That’s a bonus for me, and so was the new windshield.